-As a contribution to this process, the Forum on Trade, Environment and the SDGs (TESS) convened an informal dialogue with experts from think tanks, international organizations and academia active in conducting work on these issues on 26 January 2022, 14:00 – 16:30 CET in a hybrid setting on Zoom and at the Graduate Institute Geneva.
+As a contribution to this process, TESS convened an informal dialogue with experts from think tanks, international organizations and academia active in conducting work on these issues.

 The meeting provided an opportunity to identify key knowledge gaps relevant to discussions on EGS planned under the TESSD and IDP processes at the WTO; take stock of existing and planned activities by different stakeholders; and update participants on who is doing what.
 The objective was to highlight areas where further research and analysis is needed to support the engagement of Member States and stakeholders in EGS discussions, identify opportunities for synergies and collaboration, and avoid duplication.

 The discussion kicked off with updates on work plans under TESSD and IDP for 2022 from their co-sponsors.
 This was followed by an update on discussions on trade in environmental goods and services in regional trade arrangements by Christophe Bellmann, Head of Policy Analysis and Strategy at TESS.
 The roundtable discussion that witnessed participants and representatives from various international organizations, in Geneva and around the world, was moderated by Carolyn Deere Birkbeck, Director of TESS.